GrainLearning/HydraxMPM/docs/tutorials/1_granular_column.md

 ```

-HydraxMPM is top-level package, containing the bits and pieces under the same namespace, e.g., `hdx.Particles` or `hdx.Gravity`.
+HydraxMPM is top-level package.
+It contains all the bits and pieces under the same namespace, e.g., `hdx.Particles` or `hdx.Gravity`.

 ## Step 3: create points representing initial granular column

 Create rectangular column a rectangular column of material points.

-We pad the material body so material points do not touch the boundary.
-Particles are spaced evenly given a cell size and particles per cell (in one direction).
+Particles are spaced evenly given a cell size and the number of particles per cell (in one direction).
+We pad so that material points do not touch the boundary.

 ```python